The space of twisted cubics: Cohen-Macaulay curves

 \subsection{Fitting ideals}

-The $n$'th Fitting ideal sheaf of a coherent $\calO_X$-module $E$ we denote by $\Fitt^n_X(E)$, or simply $\Fitt^n(E)$.
+The $n^\mathrm{th}$ Fitting ideal sheaf of a coherent $\calO_X$-module $E$ is denoted by $\Fitt^n_X(E)$, or simply $\Fitt^n(E)$.
 We refer to \cite{Northcott} or \cite{Eisenbud} for definitions and their basic properties.
-We will be particularly interested in the 0'th Fitting ideal, inspired by the discussion by Teissier in \cite{Teissier}.
+We will be particularly interested in the $0^\mathrm{th}$ Fitting ideal, inspired by the discussion by Teissier in \cite{Teissier}.
 The ideal sheaf $\Fitt^0_X(E)$ is obtained from the maximal minors of the matrix in a presentation of the module $E$.